prokoudine/ardour-tutorial/content/mixing-sessions/using-sends/index.en.md

 board for all drums, you'd have to open all four reverb plugins and change them in the same way.

-*This is where sends come in handy: you can use them to add a particular effect to a set of tracks without creating multiple instances of the same plugin.*
+This is where sends come in handy: you can use them to add a particular effect to a set of tracks without creating multiple instances of the same plugin.

 Here's the overview of how we will do this:

-* Create a single bus with the desired plugin.
+1. Create a single bus with the desired plugin.
-* Add a send to each drum track to which you want to apply the effect.
+2. Add a send to each drum track to which you want to apply the effect.
-* Route these sends to the bus.
+3. Route these sends to the bus.

 ## Creating the Bus and adding a Plugin

-Create a bus (menu *Track > Add Track, Bus, or VCA...*), name it appropriately, and add a plugin in the pre-fader region (right-click just above the fader's blue rectangle in the processor box), as discussed in the previous chapter, _Using Plugins_.
+Create a bus (`Track > Add Track, Bus, or VCA...` in the menu), name it appropriately, and add a plugin in the pre-fader region (right-click just above the fader's blue rectangle in the processor box), as discussed in the previous chapter, _Using Plugins_.